 - Multiple sizes available.

-The Yukon fire pit by Solo Stove is one sleek fire pit.
+The Solo Stove Bonfire Fire Pit is one sleek fire pit.
 The first thing to catch the eye in this fire pit is the stainless steel body which not only ensures durability but also makes the fire pit look good.

 The key feature of this fire pit isn’t its body though – rather, it’s that this fire pit is designed to improve air circulation inside.